 Is it possible to get pregnant by a man who had a vasectomy?

-While a vasectomy is an extremely effective form of contraception, it is not a guarantee against pregnancy.
+While a vasectomy is a highly effective form of contraception, it is not a guarantee against pregnancy.
 It is possible for a man to still have viable sperm in his semen after undergoing a vasectomy.
-This can occur if the surgical procedure was not successful or if the man did not follow the recommended protocol for confirming the success of the procedure.
+This can occur if the surgical procedure is unsuccessful or if the man did not follow the recommended protocol for confirming the procedure’s success.
 Additionally, rare cases of spontaneous re-canalization, or the regrowth of the vas deferens, have been reported.
-It is important for couples relying on a vasectomy for birth control to continue using additional forms of contraception until a semen analysis confirms that there are no longer viable sperm present.
+It is essential for couples relying on a vasectomy for birth control to continue using additional forms of contraception until a semen analysis confirms that there are no longer viable sperm present.
 Failing to take these precautionary measures can result in an unintended pregnancy, which may require invasive medical procedures to terminate or carry to term.